Odie8683/one-rom/docs/ROMS-GLORIOUS-ROMS.md

 Some computers of the vintage used a combination of 23 and 27 series ROMs, with 27 series being reserved for ROMs which were more likely to be upgraded later (or 23 series ROMs were replaced with vendor or user updated replacement 27 series ROMs).

-Like 23 series ROMs, 27 series ROMs are numbered 27 followed by the number of Kbits - so a 0.5KB ROM is 2704, 64KB 27512, etc.
+Like 23 series ROMs, 27 series ROMs are numbered 27 followed by the number of Kbits - so a 0.5KB ROM is 2704, 64KB 27512, etc.  All but the earliest 27 series EPROMs have letters, like C, LC, SF, etc, between the 27 and the number, which refer to different features of the chip, like access time, voltage requirements, etc.

-They also come as 24 and 28 pin packages, depending on the size - 0.5/1/2/4 came as 24 pin, while 8/16/32/64KB came as 28 pin.
-Note that 8KB being a 28 pin package - the 8KB 23 series ROM was a 24 pin package.
+They also come as 24, 28 and 32 pin packages, depending on the size - 0.5/1/2/4 came as 24 pin, while 8/16/32/64KB came as 28 pin, and the larger ones coming as 32 pin (and even some 40 and 42 pin packages).

+For the 27 series EPROMs note that 8KB (2764) is a 28 pin package - the 8KB 23 series ROM was a 24 pin package.
 This was presumably to enable both programming voltage (VPP) and program (PGM) pins to be included on the 8KB chip.

 It is still possible to buy 27 series EPROMs today, but they are typically pulled from old equipment as they are no longer manufactured.
 They are also often repainted and reprinted, often with different brand names/part numbers, which can make it a fiddly business to identify the chip for programming.
 It may also mean supported access times are different to those advertised.
 This author's experience is that most are relabeled, and around 20% appear to be faulty.